 3. How to Get to Terracotta Warriors from Xi’an

 Located 40 km northeast of downtown Xi’an city, the Terracotta Army is easily accessible.
-A private tour offers the most convenience, with a guide and driver managing your transportation.
+To get to the Terracotta Warriors (Terracotta Army Museum) from Xi’an, you have several options:

-Three Major Travel Routes for Self-Guided Travelers from Xi’an to the Terracotta Warriors
+Three Major Travel Routes from Xi’an to the Terracotta Warriors

 1. By Train + Taxi or Didi (50 minutes)